noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/guildford.rst

 Dead People
 ~~~~~~~~~~~

-| Not yet.
-Waiting for the likes of ??? to move on.
+| Not yet, but Guildford has not had much time to collect dead bodies.

 Architecture
 ~~~~~~~~~~~~